Connect with others who understand.

 • Heart palpitations (rapid or fluttering heartbeat)

-Medications can help slow the progression of PAH.
-However, some medications that may be used to treat PAH can make you feel dizzy or faint if they lower your blood pressure too much.
-These types of drugs include:
+Medications can help slow the progression of PAH, but some of these medicines can make you feel dizzy or faint if they lower your systemic blood pressure (the pressure of blood flowing through the rest of your body, outside the lungs) too quickly.
+These medications include:

-• Blood pressure medications, such as calcium channel blockers like nifedipine (Procardia XL) and diltiazem (Cardizem)
+• Blood pressure medications, such as calcium channel blockers like nifedipine and diltiazem

-• Vasodilators, such as phenoxybenzamine (Dibenzyline) and prazosin (Minipress)
+• Vasodilators, such as phenoxybenzamine and prazosin, which relax blood vessels

 • Diuretics (water pills), such as furosemide

-Some myPHteam members have noticed dizziness as a side effect of other PAH medications.
-“Does anyone else have a problem with dizziness with their PH medication?” asked one member.
+Some myPHteam members have reported dizziness as a side effect.
+“Does anyone else have a problem with dizziness with their PH medication?” one member asked.

-Dizziness can also be a side effect of medications unrelated to PAH, such as antidepressants, anti-seizure drugs, and sedatives.
-If you’re experiencing dizziness, talk to your health care provider to find out if it could be caused by a medication you take for PAH or another condition.
-They may recommend changing your medication or dose to improve this side effect.
+Dizziness can be a side effect of medications unrelated to PAH, such as antidepressants, anti-seizure drugs, and sedatives.
+If you’re experiencing dizziness, talk to your healthcare provider to find out if it could be related to a medication you take for PAH or another condition.
+They may suggest adjusting the medication or dose to help reduce this side effect.

 The goal of PAH treatment is to slow the progression of your disease and reduce symptoms, including dizziness and fainting.